Fact: One in 10 adults will have a seizure at least once in their life.

 Fact: More than 130,000 people in Greater Chicago have epilepsy.

-The Chicago Wolves are committed to helping draw attention to epilepsy, and inform their fans about what this condition means for those who suffer from it.
+November was National Epilepsy Awareness Month and throughout the month the Chicago Wolves were committed to helping draw attention to epilepsy, and inform their fans about what this condition means for those who suffer from it.

 Some in the Wolves family have experienced first-hand what challenges, and tragedies, epilepsy can bring.
-General manager Wendell Young’s 22-year-old son, Matthew, was diagnosed with epilepsy this summer.
-His family’s story will appear in the November issue of Breakaway.
+General manager Wendell Young’s 22-year-old son, Matthew, was diagnosed with epilepsy last summer.
+His family’s story appeared in the November issue of Breakaway.

-At each home game this month, a Wendell Young item will be available for auction with proceeds benefiting the Epilepsy Foundation of Greater Chicago.
+At each home game in November, a Wendell Young item was auctioned with proceeds benefiting the Epilepsy Foundation of Greater Chicago.

 Wolves right wing Mark Mancari experienced the ultimate loss as a teenager when his best friend died from epilepsy.
-He shares that story later this month on ChicagoWolves.com.
+He shared that story on ChicagoWolves.com.

-In a show of support as the Wolves raise awareness about epilepsy, Heidenhein will donate $500 to the Epilepsy Foundation of Greater Chicago for each win the Wolves earn on the ice from Nov.
+In a show of support as the Wolves raised awareness about epilepsy, Heidenhein donated $500 to the Epilepsy Foundation of Greater Chicago for each win the Wolves earned on the ice from Nov.
 16 – 30.